ART 101 1A

 INTRODUCTION TO ART THERAPY

 This course introduces students to the rapidly expanding field of art therapy with emphasis on the breadth and scope of its practice both in the United States and globally.
 Art therapists practice in a wide range of settings and with people of all ages and backgrounds--such as hospitals, schools, treatment programs for adolescents, nursing homes, mental health clinics, and juvenile detention centers and prisons and mobilize to respond to disasters at the international level.
 Classroom lecture and discussion are integrated with direct, hands-on experience with art media and the creative process.
 Students will explore expressive therapy approaches to personal growth and development while they are introduced to issues regarding practice in the helping professions.
 No special skills or abilities with art media are required.
 (F/S) $30 course fee.
-Prerequisites: PSY 101 or consent of instructor.
+Prerequisites: PSY 101, ENG 110, and one of the following: ART 200 B, ART 202, or ART 216.

 ART 245 B